spindance/spindance.code-challenge.mobile.react-native.weather-sensor-service/README.md

-# react-native-weather-sensor-module
+# spindance.code-challenge.mobile.react-native.weather-sensor-service
-react-native wrapper of native weather sensor generation libraries
+React Native wrapper of native weather sensor generation libraries
 ## Installation
 You will need to publish the library locally using yalc